(This Torah Teaching is for Shabbat of July 4th, 2020)

-Balak (בָּלָק) — Hebrew for “Balak,” the name of a king of Moab, is the second word in hebrew in the parasha), and is the 40th weekly Torah portion in the annual cycle of Torah readings and the seventh in the Book of Numbers.
+Balak (בָּלָק) — The name of a king of Moab.
+It is the second word in hebrew in the parasha), and is the 40th weekly Torah portion in the annual cycle of Torah readings and the seventh in the Book of Numbers.
 In the parasha, Balak son of Zippor, king of Moab, tries to hire Balaam to curse the migrating Israelite community, Balaam’s donkey speaks to Balaam, and Balaam blesses Israel instead.
-The parashah constitutes Numbers 22:2–25:9
+The parashah covers Numbers 22:2–25:9

 Parsha Balak Summary

 Balak, the king of Moab, summons the prophet Balaam to curse the people of Israel.
 On the way, Balaam is berated by his donkey, who sees, before Balaam does, the angel that G‑d sends to block their way.
 Three times, from three different vantage points, Balaam attempts to pronounce his curses; each time, blessings issue forth instead.
 Balaam also prophesies on the end of the days and the coming of Moshiach.